zschreib/tool-instructions/docs/structure.md

 #### Sensitivity

-Iterative searching is generally not needed if you're already identifying homologous hits to known sequences.
+Iterative searching is generally not needed if you are already identifying homologous hits to known sequences.
 It can increase runtime significantly but may help uncover distant homologs in more unknown sequences.

 ### Results